Andy Burnham: Personal life

-Burnham married Marie-France van Heel, who is Dutch, in 2000, having been in a relationship since university.
+Burnham married American-born Marie-France van Heel, who is of Dutch descent, in October 2000; they have been in a relationship since their university days.
 The couple have a son and two daughters.
+The family reside in Golborne, Greater Manchester.
+Burnham has two brothers, both teachers; Nick is the principal of Cardinal Newman College, a Catholic Sixth Form College in Preston, and John is headteacher of Ormskirk School.

-Burnham was brought up as a Roman Catholic.
-In the 2015 leadership contest he praised Pope Francis, but urged him to promote a progressive stance on gay rights.
-In a newspaper interview during the contest he stated that he had been repeatedly at odds with the Catholic Church all the time that he had been an MP and that this had resulted in strained personal relationships.
-Burnham has a brother, Nick, who is the principal of Cardinal Newman College in Preston.
+Burnham was brought up Catholic.
+In the 2015 leadership contest, he praised Pope Francis but urged him to promote a progressive stance on gay rights.
+In a newspaper interview during the contest, he said that he had been repeatedly at odds with the Catholic Church while he was an MP, and that this had strained personal relationships.